Satfinder61/Patika-All-Practis-Week-2/README.md

 # Sorting Numbers from Largest to Smaller by Ihsan Melih Sisman
 <br> It Sorts the 3 entered numbers from smallest to largest.

+# Horoscope Finder Program by Ihsan Melih Sisman
+It Finds your horoscope from the entered birth date using if-else.